USCG S4 Open

 Rant about CTF writeups

-(I also like reading writeups by people who are new to doing CTFs, even if they're mundane.
-(Also I like reading mundane writeups when I'm working on something similar, but I can't get motivated to write exploits as a form of knowledge documentation since it's such an inefficient way to represent information if your goal is to actually convey a concept...))
+I also like reading writeups by people who are new to doing CTFs, even if they're mundane.
+(Also I like reading mundane writeups when I'm working on something similar, but I can't get motivated to write exploits as a form of knowledge documentation since it feels like an inefficient way to represent information...
+I do like cheatsheets though.)

-I had some time over the weekend to play in the USCG (US Cyber Games) Season 4 Open, and I did some pwn challenges.
-Two of them, exfil and leapfrog, both by LMS57, I think are a good showcase of fun pwn challs, in that one has a pretty simple bug but wicked (intended) exploit complexity, and the other has a sneaky bug, and exploitation is trivial.
+I spent some time with the USCG (US Cyber Games) Season 4 Open, where I did some pwn challenges.
+Two of them, exfil and leapfrog, both by LMS57, I think are a good showcase of the range of pwn challs, in that one has a pretty simple bug but wicked (intended) exploit complexity, and the other has a sneaky bug, and exploitation is trivial.
 So like:

 complex bug <-------|-------------------------------------|-----> complex exploit